-- Taking a course load of twelve (12) semester hours or less - Registering for one or more courses for which the student received a "D" or an "F" grade - Establish regular appointments with their Completion Coach and/or college counselor.
+- Taking a course load of twelve (12) semester hours or less - Registering for one or more courses for which the student received a "D" or an "F" grade - Establish regular appointments with their advisor.

 Students who meet the retention standards of the college while on academic probation shall regain good academic standing.